-Pro Rata Share: Definition, Formula & Examples
+Pro Rata Share: Definition, Formula and Examples

 When it comes to understanding pro rata share, simplicity is key.